jmce22/pands-project/README.md

 My project will conclude with an overall summary of my findings, and my thoughts upon conclusion of the project.
 I will also provide a list of references (using APA reference style) which I used to complete my work.

-**To execute my script**:
+**How to execute my script**:
 Please download *analysis.py* from my repository (*jmce22/pands-project*) into a code editor such as VS Code.
+Next, please download the iris dataset from the following link: https://archive.ics.uci.edu/ml/datasets/iris.

+There are many sources for this dataset online (plus, the iris dataset is in available as preloaded dataset in some libraries such as Seaborn); however, since I used this version and wrote my code based on it (ie. to account for its lack of headings in the raw data), the code for opening the dataset as a pandas DataFrame may be slightly different if you download the dataset elsewhere.

 While located in the folder in which you have saved *analysis.py*, go to the terminal window and type 'python analysis.py'.

-This should run the code and generate the text file with summary data for the dataset, and print into the folder the histograms, pairplots and other plots which analyse the data.
+This should run the code, generate the following items, and save the items into the folder you are running the code from:
+- the text file with summary statistics and other summary data for the dataset
+- four histograms, each showing the distribution of values for each trait, colour-coded by species of Iris
+- four pairplots: one for the dataset as a whole, and one for each pf the three Iris species.
+Each pairplot consists of six scatterplots, depicting the relationship of each of the four traits with each other.
+Each scatterplot also contains a regression line, to further illustrate the correlations that exists between each trait.
+There are also four plots in each pairplot depicting for the marginal distribution of each trait (a depcition of the frequency distribution for the trait in the sample being tested, but without any numerical measurements).

 &nbsp;